 As coronavirus cases continue to emerge in every state and state, more businesses will continuously adapt to the swift action of teleworking to curb the spread of the virus.
 Unfortunately, this strategy presents cybersecurity challenges that organizations have optimally dealt with on-premise setups.
 In this case, IT and security professionals should devise and implement appropriate measures to secure their businesses while enabling the work-from-home approach for employees and students.
 It is a well-known fact that legacy cybersecurity measures, such as passwords, have outlived their effectiveness.
 Hackers steal or crack weak and default passwords, causing more than 80% of all data breaches, according to a research report by Verizon.

 In the first week of coronavirus outbreak in Poland one of our customer reached out to us asking for a quick help.
 The goal was to protect two applications used by remote workers – Outlook Web Access and webVPN with strong two-factor authentication.
 In the result two days later more than 3,000 employees were able to add second factor to their user accounts.
-Depending on client policies some of them were asked to use application based authenticator, and some (depending on their access rights) were asked to use cryptographic keys.
+Depending on client remote work security policy some of them were asked to use application based authenticator, and some (depending on their access rights) were asked to use cryptographic keys.

 Such fast deployment was only possible because of using an approach of user access security broker where implementation is done without software development.
 To learn more about how it can be done and how it will help you address remote work cyber security risks, schedule a call discovery call with us here.